Parameterized Approaches to Orthogonal Compaction: Height of the Representation: An XP Algorithm

+Given a connected planar graph~$G$ of vertex-degree at most~4, recall that the \emph{height} of a rectilinear representation~$H$ of~$G$ is the minimum height of a rectangular section of the integer grid required to draw~$H$ orthogonally.
+By ``guessing'' for every column of the drawing what lies on each grid point, we obtain an XP algorithm for \textsc{OC} parameterized by the height of the representation.

+\begin{theorem} Given a connected planar graph~$G$, a rectilinear representation~$H$ of~$G$ with $n$ vertices, and an integer $h \ge 1$, we can decide, in $n^{O(h)}$ time, whether $H$ admits an orthogonal drawing of height~$h$.
+In other words, \textsc{OC} is XP with respect to~$h$. \end{theorem}

-\xpHeight* \begin{proof} Let $H$ be the given orthogonal representation, let $G$ be the underlying connected graph, let $n$ be the number of vertices of~$G$, let $b$ the total number of edge bends in~$H$, and let $h \ge 1$ be an integer.
-We want to decide, in $(O(n+b))^{O(h)}$ time, whether $H$ admits an orthogonal drawing on a grid that consists of~$h$ horizontal lines.
-Given a solution, that is, a drawing of~$H$, we can remove any column that does not contain any vertex or bend point.
-Hence it suffices to check whether there exists a drawing of~$H$ on a grid of (height~$h$ and) width $w \le n+b$.
+\begin{proof} We want to decide whether $H$ admits an orthogonal drawing on a grid that consists of~$h$ horizontal lines.
+Given a solution, that is, a drawing of~$H$, we can remove any column that does not contain any vertex.
+Hence it suffices to check whether there exists a drawing of~$H$ on a grid of (height~$h$ and) width $w \le n$.

 To this end, we use dynamic programming (DP) with a table~$B$.
 Each entry of~$B[c,t]$ corresponds to a column $c$ of the grid and an $h$-tuple~$t$.
 For an example, see \cref{fig:dp-table}.
 Each component of~$t$ represents an object (if any) that lies on the corresponding grid point in column~$c$.
 In a drawing of~$H$, a grid point~$g$ can either be empty or it is occupied by a vertex or by an edge.
-In the case of an edge, the edge can pass through~$g$ either horizontally or vertically, or it can have a bend point at~$g$, as prescribed by~$H$.
+In the case of an edge, the edge can pass through~$g$ either horizontally or vertically, as prescribed by~$H$.
 Let $\mathcal{T}$ be the set of $h$-tuples constructed in this way.
 Due to our observation regarding~$w$ above, $\mathcal{T}$ does not contain any $h$-tuple that consists exclusively of horizontally crossing edges and empty grid points.
-Note that $|\mathcal{T}| \in (O(n+b))^h$.
+Hence $|\mathcal{T}| \in (O(n))^h$.